kristalstack/fruit-store-api-docs/docs/api-reference.md

 **Authentication:** Required

-- Users receive only their own invoices.
+* Regular users receive only their own invoices.
-- Administrators receive all invoices.
+* Administrators receive all invoices.

 ### Example request